Quick Answer

 Should children say Bismillah before playing?

-What’s the difference between Bismillah and other Islamic phrases like Alhamdulillah or Subhanallah?
+What’s the difference between Bismillah and Alhamdulillah?

 How can I remember to say Bismillah more consistently?